mathiasertl/django-xmpp-account/README.md

 ### GPG setup

 `django-xmpp-account` sends out confirmation emails on any action.
-Emails can be encrypted if users upload their private key, but for emails to also be signed, you must generate a private key.
+Emails can be encrypted if users upload their public key, but for emails to also be signed, you must generate a private key.
 You can simply do this with:

 ```